cheatcode/nodejs-server-boilerplate/README.md

 **Does this boilerplate work with Windows?**

-It should.
+Yes. v0.6.0 introduced proper support.
 The [`cross-env` package](https://npmjs.com/package/cross-env) is used to run the NPM scripts necessary for running the dev server, creating builds, and running tests.

 If something you expect to be supported is not on your platform, please [file a bug report on the Github repo](https://github.com/cheatcode/nodejs-server-boilerplate/issues/new).

+> **Note**: Current Windows testing is only being done on Windows 10.

 ### Contributing